Skip to main content

 Frequently asked — therapy in Universal City, Texas

-Can I see a therapist by video from Universal City?
+Where can I see a licensed therapist near Universal City?

 What if I'm in a mental health crisis in Universal City?